ToxicFrog/ss2map/README.md

 The first two are primarily useful for testing and debugging. `mishtml` is the main focus, and is what is used to generate [these online SS2 maps](https://funkyhorror.ancilla.ca/toxicfrog/maps/ss2).

+It also contains a Lua library for reading Dark Engine tagfiles (`.MIS`/`.GAM`), in `db`.
+It is fairly minimal and only supports the subset of file contents needed for these tools, but is designed for extensibility.

 ## Prerequisites and Setup

 All of these programs are written in Lua.
 They are only tested with [LuaJIT](https://luajit.org/),